1 expensive gemstone flower bouquet

 Detail of the brooch owned by Tsarina Elisabeth (1740- 1750), made of 400 diamonds and 450 other precious gemstones.
 It was placed in a vase when not in use.
 Designed by Jeremie Pauzie.

-The flower brooch in a Diamond Room
+The flower brooch in the Diamond Room

 The gemstone flower bouquet brooch I describe in this blog post was admired and photographed by me in the Hermitage Museum in Amsterdam.
 But that is not its normal ‘home’.
 A lot of the Russian jewelry, including the jewelry of the Romanovs, is housed in the Hermitage Museum in St Petersburg, in the so-called Diamond Room.
 And that is a great name for that room since it is packed with jewelry, diamond jewelry.
 Here you see a very valuable jewelry exhibition that shows jewelry from the 3rd century BC until now.

-Diamonds, and gemstones
+Diamonds and gemstones

-The Diamond Room got its name from Tsarina Catherine II or the Great.
+The Diamond Room got its name from Tsarina Catherine II, or the Great.
 Here you find private jewelry collections of the Tsar family of Russia, diplomatic gifts, objects from the Church, etc. All decorated with lots and lots of diamonds and gemstones, just like the gemstone flower bouquet brooch.

 Other examples of flower bouquet brooches